Skip to main content

 Audit site or app content

 If users aren’t scrolling down your page, or are skimming over entire sections, then you can use that information to reformat your content.
-That could be by cutting it down to make it more engaging, or reordering important information to areas where people are focussing their attention.
+That could be by cutting it down to make it more engaging, or reordering important information to areas where people are focusing their attention.

 Build a digital experience analytics strategy